c-rizz/adarl_ros/README.md

 both Gazebo and PyBullet.

 Different environment controllers have been implemented for different simulators and for the real world.
-All of the environments controllers are derived form EnvironmentController
+All of the environments controllers are derived form BaseAdapter

-* **GazeboController** and **GazeboControllerNoPlugin** provide the means to control a Gazebo simulation
+* **GazeboAdapter** and **GazeboAdapterNoPlugin** provide the means to control a Gazebo simulation
-* **PyBulletController** allows to control a PyBullet simulation
+* **PyBulletAdapter** allows to control a PyBullet simulation
-* **RosEnvController** uses ROS to control and observe the environment, this is meant to be usable both for simulations and for the real world (but it will be less efficient and "precise" than GazeboController)
+* **RosAdapter** uses ROS to control and observe the environment, this is meant to be usable both for simulations and for the real world (but it will be less efficient and "precise" than GazeboAdapter)
-* **EffortRosControlController** is built on top of RosEnvController and uses ros_control effort controllers to command joint efforts
+* **EffortRosControlAdapter** is built on top of RosAdapter and uses ros_control effort controllers to command joint efforts
-* **MoveitRosController** is built on top of RosEnvController and uses MoveIt to control a robot in cartesian space
+* **MoveitRosAdapter** is built on top of RosAdapter and uses MoveIt to control a robot in cartesian space
-* **MoveitGazeboController** is build on top of MoveitRosController and GazeboController, it integrates the moveit-based control with useful methods only available in simulation
+* **MoveitGazeboAdapter** is build on top of MoveitRosAdapter and GazeboAdapter, it integrates the moveit-based control with useful methods only available in simulation

 There are various environments already implemented, you can find them in the `lr_gym_ros/src/lr_gyn/envs` folder.